evandrokonzen/WP_bTB_code/README.md

 ### Install package

-Once the compilers have been installed, then the version in this repository can be installed from source using the `devtools` package in R. That is, install the `devtools` package and then set your wrokign directory in R to correspond to the parent directory that contains the `BIID` folder contained in the repository.
+Once the compilers have been installed, then the version in this repository can be installed from source using the `devtools` package in R. That is, install the `devtools` package and then set your working directory in R to correspond to the parent directory that contains the `BIID` folder contained in the repository.
 Then run:

 ```
 library(devtools)